Quantum Clarity LLC · HELIOS Project · March 2026

 Class A (eg-active): Likely to bifurcate — Ni³⁺-like d⁷, Cu²⁺-like d⁹.

-Class B (branch-removing): Suppresses bifurcation — Co confirmed, Rh/Ir analogues predicted.
+Class B (branch-removing): Suppresses — Co confirmed, Rh/Ir analogues predicted.

 Class C (ambiguity-resolving): Stabilises — Mn confirmed, Cr³⁺ predicted.